bpbond/R-data-workshop/R-data-workshop.md

 If you're used to spreadsheets, it's more common to use data in *wide format*: a subject's repeated responses are in a single row.

-For data processing in R, *wide format* is almost always better: each row is one time point per subject.
+For data processing in R, *long format* is almost always better: each row is one time point per subject.

 Variables are one of two types: `id` variables, which are typically assigned; and `measure` variables, which are measured (observations).
 But it's not always obvious
 - What is a variable?